SNL’s Leslie Jones Loses It Over Christian Siriano’s Collection at NYFW

 If you happened to follow along on Jones’ social media when the 2016 Summer Olympic Games were going on or caught her on Seth Meyer’s “Game of Jones” segment, you know she can’t hold back her excitement — and Saturday evening at the Siriano show was no different.

-The designer’s collection was filled with statement pieces, from florescent pink, green and yellow dresses to over-the-top hats and everything in between.
+The designer’s collection was filled with statement pieces, from fluorescent pink, green and yellow dresses to over-the-top hats and everything in between.

 With each new look making its way down the runway, Jones lost it.
 The actress yelled with joy, clapped, snapped, smiled from ear-to-ear and was seen encouraging each model to strut their stuff as they walked the catwalk.

 This show was overall extremely lively.
 Thanks to Jones’ reactions, even the models (Coco Rocha being the No. 1 culprit) played into the fun vibes by stopping and posing just to give a little extra pizzaz for the crowd.
-This of course took Jones to the next level — and everyone was here for it.
+This, of course, took Jones to the next level — and everyone was here for it.

 Other guests sitting front row included stylist Law Roach, “Orange Is the New Black” stars Danielle Brooks and Jackie Cruz, as well as actresses Patricia Clarkson, Vanessa Williams and Gina Gershon.